 Introduction to candle flame concept tells about the components and structure of flame.
 Candles produce light by releasing heat and all the turn on the candle produces come from a chemical reaction known as combustion in which wax reacts with oxygen in the air to produce carbon dioxide.
 The substances that vaporize while burning produces the flame.
 Kerosene oil and molten wax are the two substances that are responsible for producing flame while burning.
 Flame is defined as the area of combustion of a combustible substance.
 Substances that do not vaporize during burning, do not produce the flame.

 Structure of candle flame

-The middle zone of the candle flame is moderately hot and is yellow in color, and partial combustion of fuel takes place.
-It is bright part of the fire.
+The yellow color region which is the bright part of the flame is the middle zone.
+It is moderately hot and partial combustion of fuel takes place.

-The innermost zone of the flame is the least hot and is black in color.
-This is due to the presence of unburnt wax vapors.
+The least hot region of the flame is present innermost.
+This inner zone is black in color due to the presence of unburnt wax vapors.

 To learn more about candle flames and other related topics refer to Chemistry Articles at Byju’s The Learning App.